The (de)-confinement transition in tachyonic matter at finite temperature: Tachyon Condensation and Confinement

-At $T=0$, $\sigma$ does not longer depend on temperature and equation (\ref{50}) looks like the Cornell potential for confinement of heavy quarks and gluons in hadrons.
-At this temperature, the gluons are automatically in a confined state.
-At $T=T_{c}$, $\sigma(T=T_{c})$ vanishes and equation (\ref{50}) reduces to $V_{c}(r)=-\dfrac{k}{r} +c$.
+At $T=0$, $\sigma$ does not longer depend on temperature, indicating a constant string tension that binds the quarks together.
+At this temperature, the quarks and the gluons are automatically in a confined state.
+At $T=T_{c}$, $\sigma(T=T_{c})$ breaks leading to hadronization.

 Plotting the results from equations (\ref{50}) and (\ref{51}) in Figs.~\ref{Fig1} and \ref{Fig2} we assumed that $\alpha=1$, $\lambda=1$, with this, we get, $g/4\pi=1$, $N_{c}\gg1$ and $c=0$.